Can you believe it’s already February?! Where did January go? Poof!

-You’ll know you’re connected with your Inner Self when inner peace is high, the urgency of life is calmed, your present to your inner guidance and it feels natural to simply respond to it.
+You’ll know you’re connected with your Inner Self when inner peace is high, the urgency of life is calmed, you’re present to your inner guidance and it feels natural to simply respond to it.

 If you’re just a little out of balance, a simple “begin again” may be all you need.
 Maybe it’ll take several hours, days or weeks to find your flow using one or more of the keys above.